Kobzol/kobzol.github.io/_posts/2023-07-30-optimizing-rust-ci-2023.md

   broke PGO.
 Resolving this ([#114344](https://github.com/rust-lang/rust/pull/114344)) should hopefully remove these regressions.
 It is, however, yet another point of evidence that mixing two slightly different instrumentation runtimes will probably not be possible.
+- The Rust compiler uses the [`jemalloc`](https://jemalloc.net/) allocator on Linux, using the [`tikv-jemallocator`](https://crates.io/crates/tikv-jemallocator) crate.
+We have been also experimenting with other memory allocators, but so far without a big success.
+The [`mimalloc`](https://github.com/microsoft/mimalloc) allocator looked promising, and it actually produces very [nice speedups](https://perf.rust-lang.org/compare.html?start=15d7556de9babe4c1d8f367de1b827494782bd92&end=3730639d7f06cd606b6fd0cda3eeef8e107f63e1&stat=instructions:u), around 4% instruction count improvements across the board!
+However, it sadly also increases the memory usage footprint of the compiler [by up to 30%](https://perf.rust-lang.org/compare.html?start=15d7556de9babe4c1d8f367de1b827494782bd92&end=3730639d7f06cd606b6fd0cda3eeef8e107f63e1&stat=max-rss), which has been deemed unacceptable for now.

 #### Final timings
 To conclude this section, here is a final timing table for a recent try build: